Programming and Computation

 Axiom of Choice as a black-box cursor-like Set API

 The following short essay argues that the Axiom of Choice can be regarded as a deconstructor (i.e., cursor-like) API for a set.
 In contrast, axioms of (restricted) comprehension and of replacement are more like the enumerator API for a set.
 The Axiom of Choice does not reveal how the set in question has been constructed.
-The Axiom of Choice may also be viewed as an assertion that set's membership predicate is safe, in Dalatog sense.
+The Axiom of Choice may also be viewed as an assertion that set's membership predicate is safe, in Datalog sense.

 Version

-The current version is Dec 23, 2004.
+The current version is December 23, 2004

 References

-The essay [plain text file]
+The essay

-Neelakantan Krishnaswami.
-Re: FP-style map over set
+Neelakantan Krishnaswami: Re: FP-style map over set

-A message posted on a newsgroup comp.lang.functional on Mon, 28 Nov 2005 23:45:27 +0000 (UTC)
+The message posted on the newsgroup comp.lang.functional on Mon, 28 Nov 2005 23:45:27 +0000 (UTC)

 Sendmail as a Turing machine